Easy step by step instructions on How to Paint a Front Door and trim.

 Now paint horizontally above and below all of the panels.
 And lastly, paint the vertical edges of the door.
 While the first coat of paint is drying, move on to painting the trim around the door.
 By the time I had painted the trim the door was dry enough for the second coat of paint.

-I gave the door a second coat of Curb Appeal paint in the same order as the first.
+I gave the door a second coat of paint in the same order as the first.
 Then I painted the trim with one more coat of paint.
 The coverage was so good that I only needed 2 coats of paint.
 It was a really quick process and it turned out so good.
 Remove the tape before the door is completely dry.
 You will need to leave the door open for about an hour so it doesn’t stick to the weather stripping.
+The weather stripping is old and not in great shape but since it’s a rental I’m not going to worry about it.

 Wow!
 How much better does that look?
-I don’t mind that my house is pink stucco as much anymore now.
+I don’t mind that my house is a pinkish stucco as much anymore.
 The blue door gives the house and little porch so much personality and curb appeal.